"The Worm and the

 "I have reached the top of the golden

-thread," Willie Worm surmised, "and I can go no further.
-And it appears
+thread," Willie Worm appraised, "and I can go no further.
+And it

 that what every-worm was telling me is totally true; there is indeed